A guide to the bookmakers offering additional each way places at sport's biggest events.

 The Masters shares top spot with The Open Championship as the biggest golf betting event each year.
 Traditionally the first Major Championship of every golfing season, The Masters always sees keen competition between the bookmakers all of whom are looking to win your business.

 A key strategy of the biggest brands in the sportsbook industry is to offer golf punters increased value at the Majors, so don't be fooled into thinking you need to stick with the industry-standard 5 places each way, 1/4 odds terms.
-Instead, as the event approaches, you're likely to be able to back perennial Augusta favourites Jordan Spieth, Rory McIlroy, Jason Day, Dustin Johnson and Phil Mickelson - or the defending champion Danny Willett - with an additional each way place in your back pocket.
-Below we walk you through a guide to grabbing 6 places each way or even a record-breaking 7 or 8 places each way at The 2017 US Masters as the event approaches.
+Instead, as the event approaches, you're likely to be able to back perennial Augusta favourites Jordan Spieth, Rory McIlroy, Jason Day, Dustin Johnson and Phil Mickelson - or the defending champion Sergio Garcia - with an additional each way place in your back pocket.
+Below we walk you through a guide to grabbing 7, 8 or even 10 places each way at The 2018 US Masters as the event approaches.

 The US Masters at Augusta features an exclusive limited field of players.
 The Top 50 in the World Golf Rankings are joined by the Top 12 finishers from the previous year's tournament plus a selected list of Major Champions, the best players from the previous PGA Tour season plus winners of the biggest tournaments on the PGA Tour.
 In all, a field of around 100 players will play in each edition of The Masters, which is 56 players shy of the US Open, Open Championship and PGA Championship.

 A smaller field inevitably increases the chances of a place finish, so traditionally the leading bookmakers used to stick to their guns and go 5 places each way 1/4 odds.
 However Paddy Power were the first to extend out the each way terms by 20% and give punters a value 6 places each way at 1/5 odds.
-2017 is likely to see a number of bookmakers stretch to 6 and 7 places each way as we get closer to Masters week at the beginning of April.
-Sky Bet even went 8 places each way in 2016 so watch this space!
+2018 is likely to see a number of bookmakers stretch to 6 and 7 places each way as we get closer to Masters week at the beginning of April.
+4 firms even went 8 places each way in 2017 so watch this space!

 The Masters Each Way Places Tracker